 Ensure that indigenous women without sufficient means and legally incapacitated indigenous women have access to free legal aid, including in cases of gender-based violence against women.
 Free legal aid and assistance should be provided to girls.
 States parties should financially support non-governmental organizations providing free and specialized legal assistance to indigenous women;

-Guarantee that judicial institutions, remedies and services are available in proximity to indigenous territories; and
+Guarantee that judicial institutions, remedies and services are available in proximity to indigenous territories; special legal and grievance redressal bodies/centres/tribunals should be set up in project affected areas (extractives, wildlife and conservation projects, dams, etc) of indigenous peoples for indigenous women to access legal and administrative remedial systems for resettlement and rehabilitation issues, false cases filed against women and human rights defenders protecting their lands, and

 Adopt measures and policies related to criminal justice that consider the historical conditions of poverty, racism, and gender-based violence which have and still affect indigenous women and girls.
 States should also conduct studies on the causes and factors that give rise to conflicts of indigenous women and girls with the law.
 States should ensure that indigenous women and girls in conflict with the law have a fair treatment by the justice system, including the availability of specialized defenders to provide needed legal assistance.